-Loamy Upland with Carbonates is distinguished from other ecological sites by its deep loamy deposits with a strong presence of carbonates and moderately well and well drained soils.
-The carbonates raise or buffer pH, which can promote vegetative growth.
-Other moderately well or well drained sites have sandy or clayey deposits.
-Loams often have higher pH and available water capacity than sands, but lower than clays.
-The moderately well to well drained soils of this site differentiates it from other loamy sites.
+Clayey Upland is distinguished from other ecological sites based on the clayey deposits and drainage.
+Other moderately well and well drained sites have sandy or loamy deposits.
+The clayey materials often have higher pH and available water capacity than coarser materials.
+The moderately well and well drained soils differentiates this site from other clayey sites.